Skip to main content

 AspectLeuphasylRetatrutide

 AdministrationTopical application to expression lines.
-Best results with consistent twice-daily use over 8+ weeks.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Best results with consistent twice-daily use over 8+ weeks.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For